Etriz/Etriz/README.md

 ### Hi there 👋

-I'm a student who is passionate about writing code, solving problems, automating stuff, and building software.
+I'm a student who combines my passion for programming and design to create usable and beautiful web applications.

 - 🔭 I’m currently a student at Lambda School.
 - 📚 I’m studying full stack web development using React, NodeJS, ExpressJS, and Postgres.